Discipline-specific, never recycled

 Problem 3: Cost. $1,500–$2,000 for a prep course is gatekeeping.
 The FE shouldn't cost as much as a college class to prepare for.
 And if you don't pass — most platforms keep your money and wish you well.

 So we built two separate question banks — one for FE Civil, one for FE Mechanical — never recycled between them.
-We rebuilt the NCEES CBT interface pixel by pixel so by exam day, the UI is muscle memory.
+We built an NCEES-style CBT interface that follows the same testing workflow, so by exam day the UI is muscle memory.
 We added an AI tutor trained on FE content that knows the difference between a Mohr's circle and a Mollier diagram.
 We priced it from $39.99 — less than the $225 NCEES retake fee.

-And we backed it with the Pass Guarantee: if you don't pass on your first attempt, your subscription extends free until you do.
-No fine print, no questions, no expiration.
-Our outcome is your outcome — that's the whole pricing philosophy.
+And we backed it with the Pass Guarantee (included with the 3- and 6-month plans): if you don't pass on your first attempt, your subscription extends free until you do.
+The terms are published in full rather than buried — read them before you pay, not after.

 If a feature, question, price, or pitch doesn't pass these six tests, it doesn't ship.